dgarijo/Widoco/README.md

 `-useCustomStyle`: Export the documentation using alternate css files (by Daniel Vila).

-`--version`: Shows the version of WIDOCO.
+`--version`: Shows the current version of WIDOCO.

 `-webVowl`: Create a visualization based on WebVowl (http://vowl.visualdataweb.org/webvowl/index.html#) in the documentation.